 Perhaps the most striking feature of the Czech tax system is the large gap in taxation of wage and business income.
-The existence of such a gap is well known and it is repeatedly a subject of intense political debates.
-What has been missing in such debates is the knowledge about its empirical magnitude.
 We quantify that the mean ATR on business income is lower than the mean ATR on wage income by 9.3 percentage points (27 percent).
-In medium and upper income deciles, the gap is even higher, between 11 to 14 percentage points.
-These results should be thought as a lower bound of the true gap because they are based on the officially reported taxable income.
-The tax laws allow great deal of self-employed entrepreneurs to count part of their regular personal spending towards business costs or to deduct the estimated costs of their true costs; such factors lead to even lower effective ATRs.
+In medium and upper income deciles, the gap is even higher, between 11 and 14 percentage points.
+These results should be thought of as a lower bound of the true gap because they are based on the officially reported taxable income.
+The tax laws allow many self-employed entrepreneurs to count part of their regular personal spending towards business costs or to deduct the generous estimated costs instead their true costs; such factors lead to even lower effective ATRs.

 There are several economic reasons why the self-employed should be taxed at lower rates than the workers (higher taxable income elasticity, higher business risk, absence of numerous labor code guarantees, etc.).
 We acknowledge that the literature does not provide a clear recommendation on by how much lower the tax rates should be.

 But the current preferential treatment of the self-employed in the Czech Republic appears too generous compared to what it was several years ago, and in comparison with a other countries for which such comparison is available.
-The Mirrlees Review also criticizes a similarly generous preferential treatment in the UK.24 Large gap between ATRs on wage and business income provides very strong incentives to employ workers as business subcontractors even in cases when employment contract would be mutually preferable in the absence of the tax advantage.
+The Mirrlees Review also criticizes a similarly generous preferential treatment in the UK.
+25 Large gap between ATRs on wage and business income provides very strong incentives to employ workers as business subcontractors even in cases when employment contract would be mutually preferable in the absence of the tax advantage.
 Incentives to engage in undeclared work and tax avoidance are also adverse side effects.